zjpeterson/ansible-ios-compare/README.md

 - Resource Module
 - NETCONF

-The 3 playbooks at the root of this repo all accomplish the same thing.
+Similarly-named playbooks all accomplish the same thing using different methods.